msztylko/programming-from-ground-up/counting/README.md

 ### XOR trick

-Processors execute different instructions as different speed.
+Processors execute different instructions at different speed.
 XOR operation is faster than the loading operation and this fact is used for loading register with zero:

 ```assembly
 movl $0, %eax